Ryan Coisson: Building Wealth and Managing Risk

 10:51.82 – Ryan Coisson

 Correct.
 Yeah, so the problem with this thesis is that the number 1 fear of retirees is to run out of money right?
-And if you think from a mental standpoint if that is the number one fear.
-Every month or every quarter or every year however you’re doing it.
-You’re selling and sort of killing off a little bit of the golden goose now generally speaking as long as there’s enough time in the market and the economy continues to move up.
-This has been okay.
-Ah, vanguard published a study you know a couple years ago saying that the 4% rule needed to be addressed because they believed that over the next ten years the returns would be far less than the past ten years due to inflation and other things they are quoting out a 2 % return on an annual basis which.
+And if you think from a mental standpoint, if that is the number one fear, every month or every quarter or every year however you’re doing it, you’re selling and sort of killing off a little bit of the golden goose now generally speaking as long as there’s enough time in the market and the economy continues to move up, this has been okay.
+Vanguard published a study a couple years ago saying that the 4% rule needed to be addressed because they believed that over the next 10 years, the returns would be far less than the past 10 years due to inflation and other things.
+They are quoting out a 2 % return on an annual basis which.

 11:43.66 – Brian David Crane